AdrianPayne/wiserfunding_api/README.md

 - [ ] Database models in postgres or sqlite, mysql etc.
 - [ ] Build and deploy to free cloud tier on AWS, GCP, Azure etc.
-- [ ] docker compose up to run locally
+- [X] Docker compose up to run locally
 - [ ] API documentation and examples
 - [ ] Use of pre-commit, black, mypy, isort etc.
 - [ ] Test coverage of 100%